-- Produced after administrative checks and scrutineering - Signed by the clerk of the course after approval by the stewards-and published at time in supplementary regulations - Gives start times (or at least intervals between cars) for all competitors or
+- Produced after administrative checks and scrutineering. - Signed by the clerk of the course after approval by the Stewards and published at the time mentioned in the supplementary regulations. - Gives start times (or at least intervals between cars) for all competitors.